Oxygen and Carbon Dioxide Transport | Effects of HypocapniaBy Dr. Artour Rakhimov - Last updated on August 9, 2018

 Hence, the effects of chronic hyperventilation on oxygen transport are due to:

 Note that the real-life situation in the sick people (see the Homepage for exact numbers) can be worse due to increased chest breathing.
 As we discussed before, during chronic hyperventilation most people switch from diaphragmatic to chest breathing.
 Chest breathing reduces oxygenation of the arterial blood due to lowered oxygen supply for lower divisions of the lungs.
 In the meantime, the diaphragm is also deprived of CO2 and O2.
-This leads to spasm and chronic fatigue in the diaphragm, when a greater potion of air is inhaled using the costal (or chest) muscles.
+This leads to spasm and chronic fatigue in the diaphragm when a greater portion of air is inhaled using the coastal (or chest) muscles.

 Finally, since lower divisions of the lungs get a greater supply of the blood (due to gravity), this chest breathing effect is amplified and the oxygenation of the arterial blood is further diminished.

 Therefore, there are three independent mechanisms of hypocapnia or carbon dioxide deficiency that hampers the efficiency of oxygen transport: chest breathing, vasoconstriction, and the suppressed Bohr effect.